Evolution systems: A framework for studying generic mathematical structures: Examples

 Contrary to the previous examples, the Poulsen simplex contains all finite-dimensional simplices, in fact every inverse limit of finite-dimensional simplices with affine projections is affinely homeomorphic to a face of the Poulsen simplex.
 The fact that the Poulsen simplex carries more information about the evolution system than the other objects, like the Cantor set or the pseudo-arc is just illusion.
 An explanation is very simple: The transitions in the system producing the Poulsen simplex are capable of recording the history, namely, each simplex $\Delta_k$ appears as a concrete face of $\Delta_m$ for every $m>k$.
-This is not the case in the previous example of glass polygons, where the transitions actually change the particles, by breaking them into smaller ones. {For a categorical treatment of simplices we refer to Gabriel and Zisman's monograph~\cite{GZ67}.}
+This is not the case in the previous example of glass polygons, where the transitions actually change the particles, by breaking them into smaller ones.

+This example is treated in detail in the work of Kwiatkowska and the first author (see \cite{KubKw}).
+For a categorical treatment of simplices we refer to Gabriel and Zisman's monograph~\cite{GZ67}.